fsladkey/heroku-demo/README.md

   - `heroku run bundle exec rake db:migrate`

 ## 1. Heroku toolbelt
 First, if you haven't already, install the Heroku toolbelt onto your computer, which allows you to run Heroku commands from the terminal.
-There are two ways to install:

-1. via MacPorts `sudo port install heroku`
-2. via [direct download file] [1]
+The easiest way is via [direct download file] [1]
 [1]: https://toolbelt.heroku.com

 ## 2. Logging into Heroku